|

 Among

-life of the villain.
-Studies Marschner's villains against
+of the villain.
+Studies Marschner's villains against the background

 Millgate,